 Disney Paris Holiday

 It is also worth checking the history of your chosen hotel.
 Many of the Disneyland Paris hotels have recently been renovating or are part way through renovating – meaning some rooms will be renovated, some won’t and you will likely have building work going on too.

-Look at the partner hotels – Although the Disney parks offer value, moderate and luxury options, it is still cheaper to stay at one of the partner hotels.
+Look at the partner hotels – Although Disney Paris Holiday offer value, moderate and luxury options, it is still cheaper to stay at one of the partner hotels.
 Compare the prices but those recommended by Disney will offer shuttle buses too.
+This is ideal for those visiting Disneyland Paris on a budget but don’t want to miss out on the magic.

+Disney Paris Holiday